 How about the end-users out there – how is Acrobat X being received?
 Here’s a quick video:

-[UPDATE (April 2015) – These still work to download the old Acrobat X or 9 trials.
-We also now have the all-new Acrobat DC Direct Download Links!]
+[UPDATE (May 2020) – These links still work to download the old Acrobat X or Acrobat 9 trials.
+We also now have the all-new Acrobat DC 2020 Direct Download Links!]

 Adobe Acrobat X has just been released!
-And continuing in our tradition of providing the direct download links for major Adobe software such as Creative Cloud, CS6, Lightroom 6/CC, Captivate 9, and Elements 15, below you’ll find the direct links for the brand new Acrobat X (10)… We also have added the direct links for the previous versions Acrobat 9 and Acrobat 8 as well, in case you also need them for any reason.
+And continuing in our tradition of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Captivate 11, and Elements 2020, below you’ll find the direct links for the brand new Acrobat X (10)… We also have added the direct links for the previous versions Acrobat 9 and Acrobat 8 as well, in case you also need them for any reason.

 The links are listed below.
 For Windows, the Acrobat X Pro download is in the form of a single .exe file, and for Mac OS it’s a single .dmg file.
 There is no actual trial version of Acrobat X Standard available for any platform, but Pro includes all Standard features – so you can try out Pro for free and then decide which version you want at the time of purchase.
 Languages offered here are English, French/Français and German/Deutsch.